UnlimitedBytes/llm-chat/README.md

 A modern, feature-rich chat interface for Large Language Models (LLM) with support for multiple models, conversation modes, and file handling capabilities.

+## Requirements

+- Node.js 20 or higher
+- PHP 8.0 or higher
+- Composer

 ## Features

 - 🎨 Dark/Light theme support